FreedomBen/breakout71/Readme.md

 ## Done

+- Imported levels : Mario, Minesweeper and Target
+- Fixed an issue with localstorage saving of custom levels

+## 29079805

 - combo text on paddle will be grey if we're at the base combo
 - transparency now rounds up
 - import level up to 21 x 21